digidem/comapeo-desktop/docs/DEVELOPMENT.md

 #### Unit tests

-The renderer app (aka React code) can run unit test with [Vitest](https://vitest.dev/) (and integration tests with [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)).

-To run unit or integration tests run `node --run vitest:run`.
-See [vitest run](https://vitest.dev/guide/cli.html#vitest-run).
+The renderer app (aka React code) can run unit tests with [Vitest](https://vitest.dev/) using `node --run vitest:run`.
+See [vitest run](https://vitest.dev/guide/cli.html#vitest-run) for more details.

 #### End-to-end (e2e) tests

-These tests use [Playwright](https://playwright.dev/) and it's [experimental Electron support](https://playwright.dev/docs/api/class-electron).
+These tests use [Playwright](https://playwright.dev/) and its [experimental Electron support](https://playwright.dev/docs/api/class-electron).
 They require a packaged version of the app in order to be executed.
 The general steps are as follows:

     1. Create the packaged application by running `COMAPEO_TEST=true APP_TYPE=internal node --run forge:package`.
 Specifying the environment variables is necessary.
     2. Run the tests using `node --run test-e2e`.